coderamen666/srd-v3.5-md/spells/spells-t-z.md

 -   **Target:** You
 -   **Duration:** 1 round/level

-You become a virtual fighting machine--- stronger, tougher, faster, and more skilled in combat.
-Your mind-set changes so that you relish combat and you can't cast spells, even from magic items.
+You become a virtual fighting machine— stronger, tougher, faster, and more skilled in combat.
+Your mind-set changes so that you relish combat and you can’t cast spells, even from magic items.

 You gain a +4 enhancement bonus to Strength, Dexterity, and Constitution, a +4 natural armor bonus to AC, a +5 competence bonus on